carlos-morais1507/carlos-morais1507/README.md

 <br>

 ## Who am I? 🤔
  I'm a developer focused on efficient results and passionate about technology and development.
-Learning new things every day and studies development for one year, always seeking more knowledge and efficiency in everything he does.
+Learning new things every day and studying development for one year, always seeking more knowledge and efficiency in everything he does.

 <br>